alfonsoegio/YaNFVO/README.md

-In the example, resource "id1" is going to be provisioned, executed or deployed before nested_resources "id2" and "id3" because a parent resource is by convention a requirement for it's childs;
+In the example, resource "id1" is going to be provisioned, executed or deployed before nested_resources "id2" and "id3" because a parent resource is by convention a requirement for it's children;
 this way nested_resource "id3" can query it's parent "id1"
 once it's created and provisioned about some functional parameteres.